A New Bank of Crooks and Criminals

-The bank is owned and operated by a Lebanese family including Ayoub-Farid M, Fadi M and Michael Norbert Saab, a son.
+The bank is owned and operated by a Lebanese family including Ayoub-Farid M, Fadi M and Michel Norbert Saab, a son.
 The tangle of interests enmeshed with FBME demonstrates how difficult it is to uncover and trace illegal interests, even as strict financial disclosure laws are coming into force through most of the world in response to US pressure.
 Innocent depositors are also seemingly caught up in the mess.

 The bank has been guided through the US Treasury-ordered self-liquidation in New York, Washington, Paris, Cyprus and Tanzania by law firms Quinn Emanuel Urqhardt and Sullivan and Hogan Lovells International LLP, which allegedly represent a wide range of FBME bank depositors.